DDorch/codium-devcontainer/README.md

 positron --install-extension ./codium-devcontainer-0.0.1.vsix || \
 code --install-extension ./codium-devcontainer-0.0.1.vsix
 ```
-Open your workspace and run "Devcontainer: Open Workspace in Devcontainer (SSH)" from the Command Palette.
+Open your folder and run "Devcontainer: Open Folder in Devcontainer (SSH)" from the Command Palette.

 ## Commands
 - Devcontainer: Add Dockerfile Template — creates `.devcontainer/Dockerfile` from [assets/devcontainer/Dockerfile](assets/devcontainer/Dockerfile).
 - Devcontainer: Build & Run — builds (if needed) and runs the container, then opens a Docker exec terminal.
-- Devcontainer: Open Workspace in Devcontainer (SSH) — builds with `BASE_IMAGE`, runs with SSH on port 2222, configures your key, and opens the folder over SSH.
+- Devcontainer: Open Folder in Devcontainer (SSH) — builds with `BASE_IMAGE`, runs with SSH on port 2222, configures your key, and opens the folder over SSH.

 ## Troubleshooting
 - SSH port conflict: stop the previous container or change the port.